 What should I serve with IKEA’s meatballs?

 A better question is what NOT to serve with the meatballs!
 Like meatball stroganoff, traditionally, they’re served over mashed potatoes or egg noodles, smothered in that gorgeously delicious creamy gravy.
-But I’ve served them with a creamy potato salad or smashed potatoes as well as lingonberry jam.
+But I’ve served them with a dill-infused potato salad or smashed potatoes as well as lingonberry jam.

 A skillet of homemade IKEA Swedish meatballs, cream gravy, and parsley.